meganfung38/SFDC_Oppurtunities/ProjectSpecs.md

-# Project Specs: SFDC Opportunities Analysis Report
+# Project Design Specs: SFDC Opportunities Analysis Report

 This document outlines the roadmap and external dependencies required to implement a solution for analyzing Salesforce opportunities.